2 Introduction to Machine Learning

 Typically we can define roughly three types of ML tasks:

-Supervised learning, you train algorithms to predict something (classes = classification or values = regression) from some other data (= features), and you provide it with correct examples of the execution of the task (called training data).
-A linear regression is an example of supervised learning.
-Given \(y = f(x)\) with \(x\) our input feature (e.g. precipitation), \(y\) our response (growth), and \(f\) an unknown function that maps \(x \rightarrow y\) .
-The goal of supervised learning is to train a ML algorithm to approximate \(f\) given observed \((x_i, y_i)\) pairs.
+In supervised learning, you train an algorithm to predict something (categories = classification, or values = regression) from other data, and you provide it with correct examples of the task (the training data).
+The data you predict from are the features (the predictors, \(x\)), and the thing you predict is the response (\(y\)).
+Linear regression is an example of supervised learning.
+Given \(y = f(x)\) with \(x\) the input feature (e.g. precipitation), \(y\) the response (e.g. growth), and \(f\) an unknown function that maps \(x \rightarrow y\), the goal of supervised learning is to train an ML algorithm to approximate \(f\) from observed \((x_i, y_i)\) pairs.

-Unsupervised learning, on the other hand, is when you provide the features, but no examples of the correct execution of the task.
-Clustering techniques are examples of unsupervised learning.
-(In the example above, \(y\) would be unknown).
+In unsupervised learning, by contrast, you provide only the features and no examples of the correct output.
+Clustering techniques are a typical example (in the setting above, \(y\) would be unknown).

 Reinforcement learning is a technique that mimics a game-like situation.
 The algorithm finds a solution through trial and error, receiving either rewards or penalties for each action.
 As in games, the goal is to maximize the rewards.
 We will talk more about this technique on the last day of the course.